OWL-ML/IBFW-PY-2026-Tutorial/README.md

 ## ▶️ How to Open Any Notebook in Colab

-1. Go to the notebook file in this repository on GitHub
+1. Go to any notebook file in this repository on GitHub
 2. Click the **"Open in Colab"** badge (available in all the notebooks)
    **OR**
 3. Manually open it: